DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 It was thin as paper, but these garments were able to erase any demon magic.
 Armour itself served only as male disguise.
 The actual defence was provided silk dress under.
-It was holy light battle attire and greatest treasure to elfs, which boasted highest magic resistance.
+It was holy light battle attire and greatest treasure to elves, which boasted highest magic resistance.
 It served as embodiment of Paladin(Holy Light Knight) and trump card against demons.

 "**Do you want to kill yourself, human!**"